Hen1234/elasticsearch_service/README.md

 # elasticsearch_service
-  The service starts an elasticserach container using Docker API and tests creating and deleting Index API.
+  The service starts an elasticsearch container using Docker API and tests creating and deleting Index API.

 ## Setup Instructions